Intevation/intelmq-cb-mailgen-docker/README.md

 ### Scenario 3

 Building images and containers with self built intelmq packages (intelmq-certbund-contact, intemq-fody-backend, intemq-fody), it assumed that the packages are available under `./packages`.
+Upstream packages from sebix repository are used as backup for all packages not existing locally.

 ```
 mkdir packages